rust-lang/rust/src/ci/docker/README.md

 ### Generating a `.config` file

-**NOTE:** Existing Dockerfiles can be a good guide for the process and order of script execution.
+**NOTE:** Existing Dockerfiles can also be a good guide for the process and order of script execution.

 If you have a `linux-cross` image lying around you can use that and skip the